cncf/cloudnativetv/.github/ISSUE_TEMPLATE/offboarding.md

 - [ ] Add your headshot to the [headshot folder](https://github.com/cncf/cloudnativetv/tree/main/headshots)
 - [ ] Moved to emeritus SIG member in the README
 - [ ] Logo moved to emeritus in the [branding repo](https://github.com/cncf/cloudnativetv/tree/main/branding)

+Things that the CNCF will do:
+- [ ] Remove show host from Github repo